nadavspi/nadav.is-v1/source/writing/2013-12-24-on-making-this-website.markdown

 This website uses [Middleman](!g “Middleman app”), my static site generator of choice.
 [Jekyll][1846-007] seems to be getting more attention these days, but I feel most at home with Ruby and ERB templating, so I’m sticking with Middleman for now.
 It’s written in HTML5 and [Sass][1846-008], generally adhering to [SMACSS][1846-009] and [BEM][1846-010] principles as far as splitting things up into partials and naming classes descriptively.

 I feel like the [OOCSS][1846-011]/BEM thing can lead to an unnecessarily cluttered DOM with all of the class names, although I love the idea of abstracting reusable patterns.
-Preferring clean HTML, I tend to use [extend](!g “sass extend”) instead of applying a classw to every element.
+Preferring clean HTML, I tend to use [extend](!g “sass extend”) instead of applying a class to every element.
 For now, anyway.

 ## Layout